 The factors above are not the only things that can distract young drivers.
 Anything from spectacular scenery or a curious oddity to an attractive member of the opposite sex can divert their attention from the road.
 The key thing here – more easily said than done – is focus.

 Young drivers need to develop the mindset early on that when they’re behind the wheel, driving is their #1 priority.
 Anything else can wait.
 This is how they’ll learn good driving habits.
 It’s also where you come in as a parent, coach and mentor.
-Talk to your teens as they first take the keys, and show them by your example.
+Talk to your teens about the common driving distractions when you teach them how to drive and always show them by example when you take the wheel.

 Want to know more?